slothbelphegor/lecturer_management_v2_frontend/README.md

 Uses JWT and RBAC for authorization.

 ## Link
-- Backend (must be booted before running frontend): https://lecturer-management-v2-backend.onrender.com
+- Backend (must be booted up before running frontend): https://lecturer-management-v2-backend.onrender.com
 - Frontend: https://lecturer-management-v2-frontend.onrender.com

 ## Features
 - People can register for teaching at the instituition by providing their information (profession, degree, degree, recommender, experience,...).
 These information can be updated after registration.
-- Stores revelant details of:
+- Stores relevant details of:
     - Courses taught at the instuition
     - Lecturers registrated for teaching (the website can be seen as a source for finding a suitable lecturer for hire)
     - Lecturers currently teaching as the instituition (which courses are they teaching, their schedules,...)
     - Some documents needed for the lecturers (forms, outlines,...)
 - Features for lecturers:
-    - Recommending other lecturers to the instituition
+    - Recommend other lecturers to the instituition
     - View and update self information (degree, account, profession,...)
     - View teaching schedules and evaluations of self
 - Featurers for staffs:
-    - View potential lecturers list, decided who is suitable
+    - View potential lecturers list and decide who is suitable
     - View information of lecturers
     - Create and update lecturers' schedules
-    - Evaluating lecturers (based on supervising staffs or feedback from students)
+    - Evaluate lecturers (based on supervising staffs or feedback from students)
     - Provide some general statistics

 ## Login accounts